How to extract frames from video with high quality? Let's figure out how a video or animated GIF is created before that.

 - VLC will extract frames from the video until you press stop, pause, or skip through the video.
 In another word, you'll have to let your video play when you extract frames from the video.

-- If you follow the preceding steps but no frames are being extracted, re-open the program, then play your video again.
+- If you follow the preceding steps, but no frames are being extracted, re-open the program, then play your video again.
 That should solve your problem.

 - The preceding settings will apply to all the videos later.
 If you don't want VLC to do the same with every video you play, go back, untick the box before the option of Scene video filter, and press Save.

-3. Extract Frames from Video Using FFmpeg
+3. FFmpeg Extract Frames Lossless

-For experienced users, FFmpeg is also a good way to extract frames from video with high quality.
+For experienced users, FFmpeg is also a good way to get frames from video with high quality.
 FFmpeg is a very popular command line-based tool to process, convert and manipulate video, audio, and other multimedia files.
 Actually, it's the backbone of many video players and converters.

-Step 1.
-Add FFmpeg to your Windows path, and open the Command prompt.
+- Add FFmpeg to your Windows path, and open the Command prompt.

-Step 2.
-Type the following command.
+- Type the following command.

 ffmpeg -ss 04:00 -t 03:00 -i yourvideofilename.mp4 -r 1 image-%03d.png